masonwang025/gpt-2-from-scratch/README.md

 ### _results_

-**After `train.py`, this GPT model scores 30.46% on hellaswag (Eleuther Harness reports 31.14%)** See `log/log.txt` for training logs.
+**After `train.py`, this GPT model scores 30.46% on hellaswag (Eleuther Harness reports 31.14% for GPT-2 124M)** See `log/log.txt` for training logs.

 Running `yap.py` will allow you to have "EliezerGPT" complete your sentences.
-It's not very good (hence it yaps).
+It's honestly just nonsense, but it was fun to quickly throw this together.

 ```
 Start the sentence: My thoughts on AGI are